 The Hidden Costs and Car Dealer Fees When Buying a Car – You Decide

 So you can see that there are plenty of car buying fees that are required by state and local governments, but there are many others that car dealers would like to make you think are necessary fees when buying a car.
 Know the difference between the required car buying fees and the car dealer fees can save you a bundle in the long run.
 Do your homework and research before you become the victim of a car buying scam and follow the steps to buy a car.
+This is one area where you should know how to haggle with car dealers and avoid bogus charges.

 Popular Car Buying Articles